-Christmas morning explosion in Nashville may have been ‘an intentional act,’ police say
+‘An intentional act’: RV in Nashville played a recording warning of bomb before explosion

 “We know of no other imminent danger to the city at this point,” Metro Nashville Police Department spokesman Don Aaron said Friday afternoon.

-Officials are still conducting a sweep of the area, as a precaution.
+Officials are still conducting a sweep of the area as a precaution.

 Smoke billowed out from the scene and could be seen “from miles away” Friday morning, according to the Tennessean.

-The local Nashville paper said police responded to reports of a suspicious vehicle outside an AT&T building, and an officer on the scene “had reason” to notify the Metro Nashville Police Department’s hazardous devices unit.
+The local Nashville paper said police responded to reports of a suspicious recreational vehicle outside an AT&T building, and an officer on the scene “had reason” to notify the Metro Nashville Police Department’s hazardous devices unit.
 They were driving to the scene when the “significant explosion” went off.

 MNPD Chief of Police John Drake said officers were responding to a report of shots fired around 5:30 a.m.
 Central Standard Time when they found an RV with a recording notifying them that a bomb would go off in 15 minutes.